-At Manchester Fertility we welcome many patients into our care who’ve had failed cycles at other clinics, and we also support our own patients in those instances when fertility treatment hasn’t worked as quickly as we all want it to.
+At Manchester Fertility we welcome many patients into our care who’ve had failed IVF cycles at other clinics, and we also support our own patients in those instances when fertility treatment fails.

 The main question we’re always asked is this: What can be done differently next time?

 It’s important to remember that although some couples are successful first time, it’s not unusual to need more than one treatment cycle to conceive.

 Here’s what happens if your IVF or fertility treatment has failed, and how we approach a negative outcome.
 We recommend the following:

 Counselling support: For you and your partner if IVF fails